Fishtown. Cheesesteaks. The biggest sports fans. Philly has it all!

 Pretty much everything is more expensive with the exception of health care.

 You get the idea, Philly ain’t cheap.
-But, cost of living is all relative and Philadelphia is no exception.
+But the cost of living is relative, and Philadelphia is no exception.
+Fairmount is going to look different from Manayunk, Center City different from Fishtown, and so on.

-Let’s get this out of the way, if you want affordability, the Northeastern United States is not the place to look.
+Let’s get this out of the way: If you want affordability, the Northeastern United States is not the place to look (outside of Delaware, that is.)
 If everything is bigger in Texas, everything is more expensive in the Northeast.

-That being said, if you’re going to live in the region, Philadelphia is actually a very cost effective option!
+That being said, if you’re going to live in the region, Philadelphia is actually a very cost-effective option.
+The property tax and sales tax rates aren’t anything like New York.

 If we compare Philly to nearby major cities the picture changes quite a bit.
 The city is a bargain compared to New York, Boston, or DC.